 For 2018, NaturesLens have already planned a duo of Spanish Bird Photography Holidays that can be joined together to form one seamless opportunity to add a plethora of photos of the birds of Spain to your portfolio – or you can attend the separate events individually – the two events are the Spanish Raptors Photography Holiday followed the next week by Spanish Birds of Calera Photography Holiday.

-Starting with the Spanish Raptors Photography Holiday during mid-April – specifically starting on April 13 & ending on April 20, 2018 – to be led by Sean Weekly for NaturesLens, then the amazing Spanish Birds of Calera Photography Holiday starts on April 21 & ends on April 29, 2018, this trip is being led by … Sean Weekly … so you’ll have his company, photographic tuition & guidance for the whole fortnight.
+Starting with the Spanish Raptors Photography Holiday during mid-April – specifically beginning on April 13 & ending on April 20, 2018 – to be led by Sean Weekly for NaturesLens, then the fantastic Spanish Birds of Calera Photography Holiday starts on April 21 & ends on April 29, 2018, this trip is being led by Sean Weekly so you’ll have his company, photographic tuition & guidance for the whole fortnight.